Deltares/D-EcoImpact/docs/api/application_overview.md

 # Application overview

-The application is build up using three components: logger, data-access layer and model builder (see Main.py).
+The application is setup using a layered architecture (see [Link](architecture.md))
+To create the application you will need to create these three components: logger, data-access layer and model builder (see Main.py).

 ```python
     # configure logger and data-access layer